Classification of Kingdom Animalia for Class 9

 Key characteristics of Reptiles:

-1. Cold-blooded Vertebrates: Reptiles are a class of vertebrate animals characterized by their cold-blooded nature, which means they do not have a constant internal body temperature and rely on external heat sources to regulate it.
+1. Cold-blooded Vertebrates: Reptiles are a class of vertebrate animals characterised by their cold-blooded nature, which means they do not have a constant internal body temperature and rely on external heat sources to regulate it.

 2. Scale-covered Skin: One of the defining features of reptiles is their skin, which is covered in scales.
-These scales provide protection against environmental hazards and help minimize water loss, allowing reptiles to thrive in various habitats.
+These scales provide protection against environmental hazards and help minimise water loss, allowing reptiles to thrive in various habitats.

 3. Respiratory System: Reptiles possess lungs for breathing air.
 Unlike amphibians, they do not rely on gills for respiration and are well-adapted for life on land.